jasminemoeller/docker-ampache-base/README.md

     -v /sys/fs/cgroup:/sys/fs/cgroup:rw --cgroupns=host \
     -v /musicdir:/music:ro \
     -v /playlistdir:/playlists:rw \
-    --name=ampache jgoerzen/ampache-mysql
+    --name=ampache jasminemoeller/ampache

-(Omit the `-mysql` from both commands if you have a MySQL server elsewhere that you will connect to.)

 This will expose your music stored at `/musicdir` on the host in read-only mode, and your playlists stored at `/playlistdir` in read-write mode, to the container.
 You will probably also want to add a `-v` in some fashion covering `/var/www/html/ampache/config`, since that you will want to preserve those files as well.
-If using the built-in MySQL, you'll also want to preserve `/var/lib/mysql`.

 # Setup

 Now, point a browser at http://localhost:8080/ampache and follow the on-screen steps, using the [Ampache install docs](https://github.com/ampache/ampache/wiki/Installation) as a guide.

-If you are using the built-in MySQL/MariaDB server, use these values:

- - Database name: ampache
- - MySQL hostname: localhost
- - MySQL port: blank
- - MySQL (administrative) username: ampache
- - MySQL (administrative) password: ampache
- - Create database: uncheck

-Other suggestions:

- - Template configuration: ffmpeg

 Once configured, add a catalog pointing to `/music` at <http://localhost:8080/ampache/index.php#admin/catalog.php?action=show_add_catalog>, and another for `/playlists`.